 - All-out chili = a combination of meats + fresh chilis.

 Chances are, if you took the time to seek out a blog on the best meat to use for chili, I’m going to assume you like to nerd out a bit.
 And what you quickly realize when getting into the world of chili is that there isn’t a single cut that works best for chili — the best chilis use a combination of meats that offer different flavors and textures.

 So my advice?
 Take a look at your general recipe, see what you have on hand, and think about how you can stack the textures and flavors.
 Maybe it’s a coarse ground sirloin mixed with a tender cut or an 80/20 chuck blend mixed with shredded brisket and diced sirloin.

 Regardless of what you choose, there are some guidelines you can follow to get the best results.

 Best practices for choosing the best chili meat

 Work with your butcher to get multiple textures

 Just like we said above, try to stack your textures!
 And get your butcher to help with this.
 If you found some sirloin that you love but want it to be coarse ground instead of diced, just ask.

-A lot of chili-contest winners pair beef with pork or chicken to add more depth to their recipe.
+A lot of chili contest winners pair beef with pork or chicken to add more depth to their recipes.
 Try cooking your onions in bacon grease or adding sausage bits into your pot to take it to the next level.